programminghistorian/jekyll/en/editor-guidelines.md

 We always encourage prospective authors to pitch their ideas before they start writing.
-We do not act as gatekeepers in the same way as a traditional journal.
 If a piece is not suitable for the *Programming Historian* our job is to tell an author before they have written a full tutorial.
 We hope this saves everyone time and energy.
 Once we have spoken to an author and encouraged their idea, our aim is always to support authors until the piece is publishable.
 Our goal is to help them reach that stage as efficiently as possible with clear guidance.
 You may find it helpful to familiarise yourself with our [instructions for authors](/author-guidelines).

 ### Safe Spaces
 The *Programming Historian* is committed to providing a safe space for the exchange of ideas, where everyone can share without fear of harassment or abuse.
 The editor plays a fundamental role in ensuring that space endures.
 Your job includes enforcing our anti-harassment policy at all times.
 If you need help please ask one of the other editors or PH ombudsperson Amanda Visconti.
 You can read more about our [commitment to safe spaces](/posts/PH-commitment-to-diversity) on the project blog.